abe-yoshimasa/SDK/Tools/PCSetupTools/README.md

 	<img src="../imgs/power_up_camera.jpg" width="400">
     </div>

-1. (Skip this step if you are on an OS X) Run `reg.bat` as **administrator** to setup dev environment.
->Note: It is necessary to make sure the file path of the `reg.bat` file doesn't contain any space, or it wouldn't run successfully.
-For simplicity, it is recommend to unzip the folder and put the folder under C drive root folder.

-1. Connect head tracking blob to one of the USB ports on your PC or Mac.
+1. Connect head tracking blob to one of the USB ports on your PC.
 >Note : The blue light on bottom of the tracking camera should start blinking in blue at this point.

-1. (Skip this step if you are on an OS X) At this point, you will only be able to get controller position data through tracking camera.
+1. At this point, you will only be able to get controller position data through tracking camera.
 To get controller button and IMU data, please follow the guide below:

     * Make sure both controllers are turned on.